-There will be 13 quizzes, each worth 10 points apiece.
-Theses quizzes cover assigned readings and lecture material.
+The quizzes cover assigned readings and lecture material.
 There are no make-ups for quizzes other than for approved college activities with an excused absence as outlined in the student handbook.
 At the instructors discretion written assignments may at times substitute quizzes.
-There will be a mid-term and final exam; the exams must be taken at the date and time given.
-The mid-term and final exam are each worth 100 points apiece.
+There will be a midterm and final exam; the exams must be taken at the date and time given.